kirillsimin/semaphore/README.md

 - Call the class `PhotosController_v1` and make sure it `extends PhotosController_v0`
 - Overwrite any methods you wish to update.
 All other methods will be called from the previous version.

+3. Update your routes file.

+- In your routes/api.php, either include the package at the top (`use KirillSimin\Semaphore\VersionedRoute`), or use an alias in your `app.php`
+- Replace `Route::apiResource('photos', 'PhotosController');` with `VersionedRoute::apiResource('photos', 'PhotosController')`

-3. Make the call to the correct controller:
+4. Make the call to the correct controller:

 - The route accepts a custom `controller-version` header.
 If you do not pass it, it will default to `_v0`.
 If you pass a number, it will attempt to locate the correct version of the controller.